 It’s also got versatile ergonomics including up to 130mm height adjustment, +/- 45° swivel, -5°/21° tilt, 90° clockwise rotation, and 100 x 100mm VESA mount pattern.

-Turning to the connectivity, there’s an HDMI 1.4 port and a DisplayPort 1.2 as well as one upstream and four downstream USB 3.0 ports – two at the bottom and two at the side (one USB at the side also supports fast-charging).
+Turning to the connectivity, there’s an HDMI 1.4 port and a DisplayPort 1.2 input as well as one upstream and four downstream USB 3.0 ports – two at the bottom and two at the side (one USB at the side also supports fast-charging).

 There are no audio jacks nor built-in speakers, but there is a slot for Dell’s soundbars on the monitor.
 Lastly, the screen has a matte screen coating which eliminates reflections.